-5.6.6 Assist the large group to discuss and come to agreement.
+5.8.6 Assist the large group to discuss and come to agreement.
 Clearly restate the decision the group took.
 Ask the Secretary to record its decisions in the Social Fund Policies Section of the SILC Constitution Template.

-5.7 Summary and Conclusion (5 minutes)
+5.9 Summary and Conclusion (5 minutes)

-- 5.7.1 Ask participants: - ▶ What are your questions on anything we discussed during this meeting? - 5.7.2 Agree with the group on the date, time, and place of the next meeting.
-Tell participants that the topic of the next meeting is: Meetings and Constitution Finalization. - 5.7.3 Quickly evaluate the meeting.
-Ask the participants: - ► What did you like best today and why? - ▶ What would you suggest to improve our next meeting? - 5.7.4 Thank participants and close the meeting.
+- 5.9.1 Ask participants: - ▶ What are your questions on anything we discussed during this meeting? - 5.9.2 Agree with the group on the date, time, and place of the next meeting.
+Tell participants that the topic of the next meeting is: Sadaqa Fund Policies, Meetings and Constitution Finalization. - 5.9.3 Quickly evaluate the meeting.
+Ask the participants: - ► What did you like best today and why? - ► What would you suggest to improve our next meeting? - 5.9.4 Thank participants and close the meeting.

-Module 6: Meetings and Constitution Finalization
+Module 6: Sadaqa Fund Policies, Meetings and Constitution Finalization

-Total Time Needed: 120 minutes (2 hours)
+Total Time Needed: 150 minutes (2 hours 30 minutes)

-- 1. Set policies related to meeting attendance - 2.
-Set policies related to members leaving the group - 3.
-Finalize their SILC Constitution - 4.
-Agree on how to internalize and use the Constitution
+- 1. Set policies and procedures related to (optional) Sadaqa Fund management - 2.
+Set policies related to meeting attendance - 3.
+Set policies related to members leaving the group - 4.
+Finalize their SILC Constitution - 5.
+Agree on how to share and use the Constitution